White Christmas Blue: Critical reception

 White Christmas Blue was met with generally favorable critical reception.
-Giving the album 7 out of 10 stars, John Paul of Pop Matters said, “There’s a warmth and intimacy to Lynn’s performances of these Christmas standards.
+Giving the album 7 out of 10 stars, John Paul of PopMatters said, “There’s a warmth and intimacy to Lynn’s performances of these Christmas standards.
 By elegantly tapping into each, Lynn…provides fans with a collection that can be returned to time and again with the same heart-warming familiarity of faded photographs and video images of Christmases past.”
-American Songwriters Hal Horowitz gave the album 3.5 out of 5 stars saying that “Lynn, now in her mid-80s, is also in remarkably spry voice.
+Hal Horowitz from American Songwriter gave the album 3.5 out of 5 stars saying that “Lynn, now in her mid-80s, is also in remarkably spry voice.
 You never feel she’s going through the motions, even on the most overdone classics.”
-Walter Tunis, writing for the Lexington Herald Ledger gave a positive review, saying that “Few artists can draw upon an esteemed artistic heritage to such as unassuming degree as Loretta Lynn does on the title track to her new White Christmas Blue album."
+Walter Tunis, writing for the Lexington Herald-Leader gave a positive review, saying that “Few artists can draw upon an esteemed artistic heritage to such as unassuming degree as Loretta Lynn does on the title track to her new White Christmas Blue album."